Trilarion/opensourcegames/entries/intricacy.md

 # Intricacy

-_Intricacy is a multiplayer lock-picking puzzle game, in which players design locks and try to pick the locks devised by others._
+_Multiplayer lock-picking puzzle game, in which players design locks and try to pick the locks devised by others._

 - Home: http://mbays.freeshell.org/intricacy/
 - State: beta